 In every state except Utah, the blood alcohol concentration (BAC) limit for per se DUI crimes is 0.08.
 Some states, however, recently introduced legislation to lower the BAC limit for per se violations of DUI laws to 0.05.
 Washington state recently contemplated a measure to reduce the per se DUI limit but the bill ultimately failed.
 Similar legislation is currently pending in New York as well.
 While the Illinois legislature has not drafted legislation to lower the BAC limit for DUI offenses, it is possible that such a bill could be introduced in the years to come.
-If you are faced with Illinois DUI charges in Illin with a DUI offense In Illinois, the legal BAC limit is 0.08, but drivers can face DUI charges, it is wise to contact an Illinois DUI defense lawyer to determine what defenses you may be able to set forth.
+If you are faced with Illinois DUI charges, it is wise to contact an Illinois DUI defense lawyer to determine what defenses you may be able to set forth.

 The New York Bill